Structure relocation: Equipment

-Elevating a whole structure is typically done by attaching a temporary steel framework under the structure to support the structure.
-A network of hydraulic jacks is placed under the framework and controlled by a unified jacking system, elevates the structure off the foundation.
+Elevating a whole structure is typically done by attaching a temporary steel framework under the structure to support it.
+A network of hydraulic jacks is placed under the framework and controlled by a unified jacking system, elevating the structure off the foundation.
 An older, low-technology method is to use building jacks called screw jacks or jackscrews which are manually turned.

-With both types of jacking systems described here wood beams called cribs, cribbing or box cribs are stacked into piles to support both the structure and the jacks as the structure is lifted in increments.
-Once the structure is at a sufficient height, a flat bed truck or hydraulic dollies are placed under the steel framework to support moves to the final destination.
-After the move, the structure is lowered reversing the steps just applied.
+With both types of jacking systems, wood beams (called cribs, cribbing or box cribs) are stacked into piles to support both the structure and the jacks.
+The structure is then lifted in increments.
+Once the structure is at a sufficient height, hydraulic dollies (or a flatbed truck) are placed under the supporting framework.
+These are used to move the structure to the new location.
+After the move, the steps are reversed and the structure is lowered.

 Reasons for moving a structure

 There are several reasons why a structure may be moved.
 For example, a redevelopment, such as urban regeneration, could cause a relocation.
-Additionally, it has been purchased and the buyer wishes to move it, for reasons such as the scenery from the building.
-The owner might also sell the land that the building is on, but keep the building.
+The buyer of a building may wish to move it to a new location, or the owner might sell the land that the building is on while keeping the building.

 Another reason for the relocation of a building is to preserve it for historic interest.
 An example of such preservation is the Lin An Tai Historical House in Taiwan.
 Such a move could be made because a building is in danger at its present location.

 On the island of Chiloe, in Chile, there is a tradition of moving houses if the original site is haunted.
 The house is placed on tree trunk rollers and dragged to the new location by oxen.

 Notable moves

 Whole moves

 London's Marble Arch (1847) was originally the entrance to the newly rebuilt Buckingham Palace.
-Following the expansion of Buckingham Palace, it was moved to a location near Hyde Park, with work being completed in 1851.
+Following the expansion of Buckingham Palace, it was dismantled and rebuilt at a location near Hyde Park, with work being completed in 1851.

 In order to save a single tree, Mustafa Kemal Atatürk, the first President of the Republic of Turkey, moved the future location of his summer house, the Yalova Atatürk Mansion, four meters to the east in 1936.

-Between October 12 and November 14, 1930, the 8-story, 11,000 ton Indiana Bell building, the headquarters of the Indiana Bell telecommunications company, was shifted 52 feet south and rotated 90 degrees.
-Telephone operations continued uninterrupted during the course of the building's relocation.
+Between 12 October and 14 November 1930, the 8-story, 11,000 ton Indiana Bell building, the headquarters of the Indiana Bell telecommunications company, was shifted 52 feet south, rotated 90 degrees, then another 100 feet west.
+The city's telephone operations continued uninterrupted during the course of the building's relocation.

 In 1950 the Compania Telefónica de Mexico (Telephone Company of Mexico) building located in the city of Guadalajara was moved 11.8 meters without any interruption of telephone operations.
 Building weights 1,700 metric tons.
 The project started in May and ended in November 1950.
 The building movement itself took 5 days.
 Head of the project was Jorge Matute Remus, construction engineer and headmaster of the Universidad De Guadalajara at the time.